stagerightlabs/Centaur/README.md

 Centaur automatically installs Sentinel and registers the ```Sentinel```, ```Activations```, and ```Reminders``` aliases for you.
 Detailed instructions for using Sentinel [can be found here](https://cartalyst.com/manual/sentinel/2.0).

+If you do decide to make use of Laravel's `Route::resource()` option, you will need to use [Form Method Spoofing](https://github.com/SRLabs/Centaur/wiki/Form-Method-Spoofing) to access some of those generated routes.

 ## Usage in Existing Applications
 If you already have already built out your auth views and controllers, the best way to make use of this package is to inject the ```AuthManager``` into your controllers and use it as a wrapper for Sentinel.
 Detailed information about the ```AuthManager``` methods [can be found here](https://github.com/SRLabs/Centaur/wiki/AuthManager-Methods-and-Responses).